IBMStreams/streamsx.documentation/docs/4.2/python/python-appapi-devguide.md

 When you create an IBM Streams application written in Python, you can run the application in the following modes:

 * As a **Streams distributed application** (DISTRIBUTED).
 When running in this mode, the application produced will be deployed automatically on your IBM Streams instance.
 * As a **Streams Application Bundle file** (BUNDLE).
-When running in this mode, the application produces a SAB file that you can then deploy on your IBM Streams instance by using the `streamtool submitjob` command or by using the application console
+When running in this mode, the application produces a SAB file that you can then deploy on your IBM Streams or Bluemix Streaming Analytics service instance by using the `streamtool submitjob` command or by using the application console
 * As a **stand-alone application** (STANDALONE).
 When running in this mode, the application produces a Streams Application Bundle file (SAB file), but rather than submitting the SAB file to an instance, the bundle is executed.
 The bundle runs within a single process and can be terminated with Ctrl-C interrupts.